The mental load of motherhood

 Whenever I feel overwhelmed and buckling by the mental load of motherhood, I stop.
 I pause.
 I breathe deeply.

-Often I close my eyes and visualise my happiest place (mountains by a lake), And then I return to the little things.
+Often I close my eyes and visualize my happiest place (mountains by a lake), And then I return to the little things.

 I ask myself: What is the priority right now?